-Most of us know that our typical American lifestyle habits aren’t exactly making or keeping us healthy.
+Most of us know that the typical American lifestyle habits aren’t exactly making or keeping us healthy.
 If you read books, articles, blogs, etc., you might already have thought about this.
 Maybe you want to eat healthy but are too invested in what you are doing right now to change.
 That’s okay.
 Keep thinking, learning, and mulling it over.
 Do what you can, when you can, but never give up.
-And don’t wait forever because you really might get sick if you wait too long!
+And don’t wait forever because you might get sick if you wait too long!

 Holistic living covers several areas.
-I think of these as our feelings, thoughts, our physical bodies, and our spirituality.
+I think of these as our feelings, thoughts, physical bodies, and our spirituality.
 So, we in the holistic living realm like to pay attention to all aspects of being and becoming truly healthy, no matter what our age is.

 There are many different dietary approaches out there, and they all feel they’re the best.
 Most of the ones that get health results consistently are well-researched.
-But it can be confusing to know which – if any – of these approaches will work for me.
+But it can be confusing to know which – if any – of these approaches will work for you.

 Some other really tasty and healthy food items which are high in nutrients but not in calories are blueberries, turmeric, avocados (okay, it’s higher in fat and calories, but oh so healthy and tasty), salmon, flaxseeds, and cinnamon.
 These are considered to be some of the superfoods.
-And remember – if you eat a diet of junk food and just add a few superfoods, while it may give you a start, you will not win the health game.
-They cannot be used as a substitute for an otherwise healthy diet.

 And remember, if you eat a diet of junk food and just add a few superfoods, while it may give you a start, you will not win the health game.
 They cannot be used as a substitute for an otherwise unhealthy diet.

 Have a happy and holistic day!

 - Dr. P